lindosystems/lindoapi-python-legacy/README.md

-The Python Interface to LINDO API.
+The Legacy Python Interface to LINDO API.

-This package requires LINDO API 13.0 and a valid license key.
-Please refer to INSTALL for installation details.
+This repository is deprecated.
+Use the [lindoapi-python](git@github.com:lindosystems/lindoapi-python.git) version instead.